dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 We did not add Identity, JWT, email, file storage, or AutoMapper yet.
 Those will come later when the developer understands the basic architecture flow.

+## Phase 4 — First Shared Foundation Classes

+In this phase, we created the first reusable foundation classes for the backend architecture.
+These classes are small, but they will be used across many future modules.

+The `BaseEntity` class lives in the Domain project.
+It gives future business entities a common structure, including an Id, created date, created by, updated date, updated by, and soft-delete flag.
+This means future entities such as `LandOpportunity` do not need to repeat these same fields again and again.

+The `ApiResponse<T>` class lives in the Shared project.
+It gives the API a consistent response shape, so endpoints can return success, message, data, and errors in a predictable way.

+The `PagedResult<T>` class prepares us for list screens.
+In real business applications, list pages may contain hundreds or thousands of records, so we need a standard way to return paginated data.

+We also created basic exception classes for not found, bad request, and forbidden access scenarios.
+These will later be used by middleware to return clean API error responses.

+The goal of this phase was to create simple reusable building blocks and confirm the solution still builds successfully.